-30 Subject to updates during implementation
+35 Subject to updates during implementation

-31 Manage Closely (high power, high interest); Keep Satisfied (high power, low interest); Keep Informed (low power, high interest); Monitor (low power, low interest)
+36 Manage Closely (high power, high interest); Keep Satisfied (high power, low interest); Keep Informed (low power, high interest); Monitor (low power, low interest)

-particularly interested in ways to ensure even better supply, particularly after a disaster.
-Consultation with the Ministry of Agriculture also suggest that farmers are open to new technology which could make their operation less expensive, more sustainable and less tedious technology in the Antiguan and Barbudan market as their agricultural land will be the demonstration site.
-The active and positive participation of farmers is critical to the success of the project Fisheries and Barbuda Affairs Public and Community Consultation in identified communities Ministry of Agriculture, Fisheries and Barbuda Affairs Due to the vulnerability of farmers in Antigua and Barbuda coupled with the climate change impacts on water and food security, the Ministry of Agriculture is highly interested in the proposed project and the benefits it will provide for farmers The Ministry of Agriculture will act as a vital partner in communicating with the farmers, selecting the farms who will receive the new technology and monitoring and evaluating the use of the technology among the selected farmers Frequent correspondence between focal points through face to face meetings and other means Ministry of Health, Wellness and the Environment Due to the benefits this project has for health and the environment through better sustainable water supply for the agricultural community and the display of new technology utilizing clean energy, the Ministry of Health has high interest in the project Environmental Management Systems to support energy efficiency Technical Advisory Committee (TAC) • KEEP SATISFIED APUA - Water Unit Interest in water security for household in general but seemingly, no particular interest in greater water security for farmers Providing information on available groundwater sources and vulnerability of communities to persistent water shortages from the company Correspondence with Mr. Ian Lews - Water Manager at APUA ian@apua.ag Antigua and Barbuda Media Interest in the project has not been generated as yet Has the power to raise awareness and well as turn public opinion and thus political support for a project intervention DOE Public Awareness and Community Outreach Unit KEEP INFORMED Men and Women NGO's/CSO's Has a high interest in promoting the rights and protection of men and women as well as levelling gender representation in all sectors.
-Can provide stakeholder input during project implementation from a gender perspective Can provide links to reaching women in technical fields Stakeholder consultations and community groups The Barbuda Council and people The island has suffered from the contamination of its ground water sources and is one of the factors contributing to the inability of Knowledge of the technology can revitalize interest in agriculture for Barbuda and allow for the Educational Campaign with farmers in the agricultural community to revitalize.
-However, additional developmental issues on island as well as technology to be installed in a full-sized project Barbudan on the technology capacity restraints would prevent the installation and successful monitoring of the technology in Barbuda.
-Due to the high interest in the project, lessons learnt from its application in Antigua can provide for the inclusion of Barbuda in a full-sized project
+Barbuda and the inability of the agricultural community to revitalize since the passage of Hurricane Irma, the Barbuda Council is highly interested in the mentioned project Public Awareness team KEEP SATISFIED APUA - Water Unit Interest in water security for household in general but seemingly, no particular interest in greater water security for farmers Providing information on available groundwater sources and vulnerability of communities to persistent water shortages from the company Correspondence with Mr. Ian Lews - Water Manager at APUA ian@apua.ag Antigua and Barbuda Media Interest in the project has not been generated as yet Has the power to raise awareness and well as turn public opinion and thus political support for a project intervention DOE Public Awareness and Community Outreach Unit KEEP INFORMED Men and Women NGO's/CSO's Has a high interest in promoting the rights and protection of men and women as well as levelling gender representation in all sectors.
+Can provide stakeholder input during project implementation from a gender perspective Can provide links to reaching women in technical fields Stakeholder consultations and community groups The Barbuda Council and people The island has suffered from the contamination of its ground water sources and is one of the factors contributing to the inability of the agricultural community to revitalize.
+However, additional developmental issues on island as well as capacity restraints would prevent the installation and successful monitoring of the technology in Barbuda.
+Due to the high interest in the project, lessons learnt from its application in Antigua can provide for the inclusion of Barbuda in a full-sized project Knowledge of the technology can revitalize interest in agriculture for Barbuda and allow for the technology to be installed in a full-sized project Educational Campaign with farmers in Barbudan on the technology market to supply water, and an ever-increasing debt due to the aftermath of continuous hurricanes, Antigua and Barbuda is at risk of losing its ability to consistently provide potable water for its population.
+The Adaptation Fund will assist in mitigating against this increased risk by reducing water scarcity vulnerability among the agricultural community.